George Landis

 George Landis is an American football coach.
 He is the defensive backs coach at Central Dauphin High School in Harrisburg, Pennsylvania.
 Landis served as the head football coach at Bloomsburg University of Pennsylvania from 1982 to 1985 and Bucknell University from 1986 to 1988, compiling a career college football coaching record of 34–37–2.
 He was also the head baseball coach at Dartmouth College for one season, in 1981, tallying a mark of 7–24.
 Landis played college football at Pennsylvania State University.

+Raised in Linwood, New Jersey, Landis played prep football at Mainland Regional High School.